-Table 7 provides additional evidence consistent with knowledge sharing.
-In column (1), we interact both terms in equation (1) with an indicator for whether the treated plant is in the same 4-digit SIC code industry as the MDP.
-Plants in the same 4-digit SIC code industry produce similar goods and use similar production processes and therefore likely draw on similar knowledge.15 As is shown, the global productivity spillover is stronger if the treated plant and the MDP are in the same industry.
-In columns (2) and (3), we interact both terms in equation (1) with measures of knowledge flows at the industry-pair level from Ellison, Glaeser, and Kerr (2010).
-"Mutual R&D flows" captures how R&D in one industry flows out to benefit another industry; "mutual patent citations" captures the extent to which technologies associated with one industry cite technologies associated with another industry.16 As is shown, the global productivity spillover is stronger if the treated plant and the MDP are in industries that share knowledge with each other.
+Table 7 provides additional evidence consistent with knowledge sharing as a mechanism for the global productivity spillover.16 In column (1), we interact both terms in equation (1) with an indicator for whether the treated plant is in the same 4-digit SIC code industry as the MDP.
+Plants in the same 4-digit SIC code industry produce similar goods and use similar production processes and therefore likely draw on similar knowledge.17 As is shown, the global productivity spillover is stronger if the treated plant and the MDP are in the same industry.
+In columns (2) and (3), we interact both terms in equation (1) with measures of mutual knowledge flows at the industry-pair level from Ellison, Glaeser, and Kerr (2010).
+"Mutual R&D flows" captures how R&D in one industry flows out to benefit another industry; "mutual patent citations" captures the extent to which technologies associated with one industry cite technologies associated with another industry.
+As is shown, the global productivity spillover is stronger if the treated plant and the MDP are in industries that share knowledge with each other.